TRAVEL TO BORDEAUX

 What is the best way to get to Bordeaux from Paris?
 If you arrive in to Paris by air and want to get directly down to Bordeaux, then come down by air.
 If you are staying overnight in Paris before coming down then we recommend that you come down by train – it will be quicker overall and GT has access to exceedingly good fares.
 Let us take the strain and book your train travel for you.

 Is Gourmet Touring run by French people?
-No. We have lived permanently in France, for over 13 years, so we have the knowledge of locals, but we are British.
+No. We have lived in the Bordeaux region for over 14 years, so we have the knowledge of locals, but we are British.
 Our first language is English and we understand the subtle nuances of communication that are required to translate English-speaking people’s needs into their ideal itinerary.
 These things are often otherwise overlooked in translation!
 We also have a very British way of working that revolves around a true understanding of customer service.

 Will the GPS give me verbal instructions in my language of choice?
 Yes indeed.
 We have never yet come across a language that a client asks for that is not pre-loaded into our machines.

 How is the GPS returned to GT at the end of my stay?
 We want you to find your way back to the airport or train station without any problems so rather than leave it at your hotel we provide you with a stamped addressed envelope to post it back to us when you are at the airport.
 The envelope even shows you where the post box is situated.